Many couples don't agree on when, where or how they're going to retire.

 By the time you reach retirement you will be well aware that life hands you plenty of things we didn't plan for.
 "Expect the unexpected" applies all the way along the journey, but perhaps even more strongly in our later years.
 What will your healthcare costs be, and how much of that will have to come out of your own pocket?
 Will you or your spouse need long-term care, and should you purchase insurance to cover that?
 What happens if the market suffers a severe downdraft right after you retire?
 While you obviously can't plan precisely for an unknown, talking about what might happen and how you should respond will make things easier when and if the unexpected does occur.
 In this last category is the reality that one spouse is likely to outlive the other, so your estate planning should be done together and the day-to-day manager ofyour finances should be certain the other spouse can take over on the morning he or she has to.

 Communication is vital in every relationship, and especially when it comes to something as important as retirement.
 An enjoyable retirement is a destination you can't reach without working and planning together, which means coming to a general understanding of what it looks like to each of you and what’s required to get there.
-Almost all of us will have to make some tradeoffs and adjustments - as we have throughout married life - and it's important to remember that the earlier you discuss and negotiate what those are going to be, the better your changes of achieving the satisfying retirement you've both worked so hard to achieve.
+Almost all of us will have to make some tradeoffs and adjustments - as we have throughout married life - and it's important to remember that the earlier you discuss and negotiate what those are going to be, the better your chances of achieving the satisfying retirement you've both worked so hard to achieve.

 Raymond James is not affiliated with any companies mentioned in this material.